Setting up a Linux Virtual Machine for NES Development

 sudo apt install git-cola

-Afterwards, the repository should be cloned locally, and you can begin using source control functionality.
-Please see this guide for basics of using Git-Cola within Linux.
+Afterward, the repository should be cloned locally, and you can begin using source control functionality.
+Please see this guide for the basics of using Git-Cola within Linux.

 3c.
 Installing FCEUX